Aaryan2332/Induction-Program-2025/README.md

   * Firstly, they told us about the history of the GNE college and how it was estb. in **1956**.
   * They also let us knew about college's radio station for students which will helps us to connect with People.
   * They also tell us about the wonderful Library and the facilities provided in them.

+## Speech by Akshay Sir (Dean Academics)

+   * **First he told us about two types of skills required for students.**
+   *  **Vertical Skills**(these are the core technical knowledge) and are must need skills for the students.
+   *  **Horizontal Skills**(Not only technical skills but also soft skills or good communication skiils are also needed for students for their carrer growth).
+   *  He also encouraged students to go beyond and be curious in life.
+   *  He also motivated students to solve problems for the society.
+   *  According his speech he also inspired students to take part in extra curricular activities that will help students to increase their confidence.